 Now, here’s the thing: the molecular structures of LH and hCG are very similar—in fact, nearly identical.

-Ovulation tests don’t distinguish between the two, because the molecules they detect are common to both hormones.
+Ovulation tests react when they find traces of the blue “bubbles”.
+Since this part of the structure is the same for both hormones, the tests don’t distinguish between the two.
 If you have either LH or hCG in your urine, the test will detect it.
-And if there’s a high enough amount of one or the other, the test becomes positive.
+And if there’s a high enough amount of one or the other, the test becomes positive

 This is why ovulation tests will be positive if you’re pregnant.

 There is a small difference between the two hormones, however.
 See those extra N’s and O’s on the image representing hCG?
-(They’re called sites of N-linked and O-linked glycosylation, by the way, but you really don’t need to know that!)
+(They’re called sites of N-linked and O-linked glycosylation, by the way, but fortunately, you really don’t need to remember that!)

 That’s what pregnancy tests are looking for: the tiny part of the structure that’s unique to hCG.
 No matter how much LH there is in your urine, pregnancy tests will not turn positive unless they also find hCG.